yongjhih/smaug/source/includes/asides/_filtering.md

 The above API call will return an array of products with brand ABC or brand XYC.

+Such batching using filters can be done for other objects.

 ### Using Different Filters Together
 You can use different filters in a single API call.
 For example: